pigeonposse/binarium/README.md

 Easy-to-use, zero-configuration tool to create executables of your `Node`, `Deno` or `Bun` projects for all platforms and architectures.

-The construction of the binary allows compilation on `arm` and `x64` architecture.
+The construction of the binary allows compilation on `arm64` and `x64` architecture.

 > If you compile on an `x64` system it will not create the binaries for `arm`, but if you compile on `arm` it will create the binaries for both architectures.